giangNguyen2007/Project-NLP-Food-Recipe-Prediction/README.md

 https://drive.google.com/drive/folders/1lXwFM61SnySfRaiPzioYLwuPotAxU6L9?usp=sharing

-# Note on opening notebooks
+# Remark on notebooks opening
 The notebooks should be opened in Google Colab to ensure the visualisation of each cell's output.
 With Jupyter notebook, some output may be lost.